 Map of the entire temple grounds (source: here)

-The temple also has a famous photo corner at the entrance, with a view of Gion street right behind.
+The shrine also features a famous photo spot at the entrance, offering a view of Gion Street right behind it.

 A must-see view when coming to Yasaka Shrine.